-Cash comprises cash on hand and saving accounts.
+Cash comprises cash on hand, saving accounts and time deposits.
 Cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value.
 Time deposits which meet the above definition and are held for the purpose of meeting short term cash commitments rather than for investment or other purposes should be recognized as cash equivalents.